 Directions:

-- Brush both sides with olive oil and season with salt and pepper.
+- Brush both sides with oil and season with salt and peper.

-- Grill for 4-5 minutes on each side or until tender and marked.
+- Grill each side 4-5 minutes until soft and marked.

-Advice: For additional flavor, try adding minced garlic or fresh herbs to the olive oil before brushing.
+Advice: Add minced garlic or herbs to the oil before brushing for more taste.

 6.2 Mediterranean Grilled Eggplant